 Central Texas includes poorly performing cities like Austin, Round Rock, and Killeen.
 North Texas, similarly, is hurt by drivers from Arlington, Plano, and Irving, although cities like Dallas, Fort Worth, and Frisco received decent rankings.

 If you happen to live in one of the cities with the worst drivers, you may be paying higher insurance premiums than people in cities with the safest drivers.
 Each insurer, however, has its own method for determining rates.
-That's why it's so important to compare car insurance quotes from multiple companies to get the best deal.
+That's why it's so important to compare quotes from multiple insurance providers to get the best deal.